Samyssmile/spring-rocket/README.md

 ### Docker
 Every modern project should have Docker support.
 Spring-Rocket already configured to start inside a Docker container.

+#### Image Packer
-Build your docker image with
+Build your docker image with (easy but slow, no dockerfile required)

     ./gradlew bootBuildImage

+For some fine tuning of your image you need to modify the gradle task in build.gradle.

+    tasks.named("bootBuildImage")
+#### Common way
+Instead of a packer,  use this command instead

+    docker build -t spring-rocket:latest .

 Run your docker image with run "${project.name}:${project.version}" e.g.

-    docker run spring-rocket:1.0
+    docker run spring-rocket:latest

-For some fine tuning of your image you can modify the gradle task in build.gradle.

-    tasks.named("bootBuildImage")